pashokman/Become-QA-Auto/readme.md

 * database
     + test_database - learned how to use methods JOIN, SUM, MAX, SELECT, INSERT, DELETE, UPDATE in database testing.
 * ui/page_objects
-    + study1 - folder with first steps in auto testing.
+    + study1 - folder with first steps in auto testing:
         - test_first_ui - learned how to work with Selenium webdriver, open page, find element, enter some value into a field, click on element, get text from an element, get page title;
         - test_first_ui_with_page_object - learned how to use POM to previous test